A Bunch Of Social Issues Related To Texting

-Some people believe it's always rude, inconsiderate, and distracted to be on your phone sending text messages when someone else is right in front of you.
+Some people believe it's always rude, inconsiderate, and distracted to be texting when someone else is right in front of you.
 Even worse, they point out how sometimes people can be passive-aggressive or egotistical when they text in front of someone, to send a "You're not important enough to me" vibe.
-They think a person should give all their attention to whoever they're physically with, and that most texts can wait.
+They think someone should give all their attention to whoever they're physically with, and that most texts can wait.

 On the other side are people who don't really care if someone is texting around them.
-They think sending text messages is just part of life these days, and don't take it personally if a friend stops talking to them for twenty seconds to fire off a quick reply to someone they've been having a text conversation with all morning.
+They think sending text messages is just part of life these days, and don't take it personally if a friend stops talking to them for twenty seconds to fire off a quick reply to someone.
 They expect to be able do the same in return.
-They might have the attitude that if everyone is connected so easily these days, why can't they be chatting to a buddy in another town at the same time they're hanging with some friends?
+They might have the attitude that if everyone is connected so easily these days, why can't they be chatting to a buddy in another town at the same time they're hanging out with some friends?